Human-Centered Healthcare Movement — Privacy Policy

 3. Anonymity of Story Submissions

-Please do not include personally identifiable details (such as your name, location, or information that could identify others).
+Please do not include personally identifiable details (such as your name, specific locations, or information that could identify others).
+If identifying details are included, we will remove or redact them before publication to protect privacy.

-If you choose to provide your email, it will be used only for communication about your submission or occasional Movement updates.
+If you choose to provide your email address, it will be used only for communication related to your submission or occasional Movement updates.
+Your email address will never be shared publicly.

 4. How We Use Your Information